 ABC rides are those that are posted in advance to the club calendar.
 They begin following the pre-ride briefing by the ride leader and conclude when the last rider reaches the finish area.
-Weekend rides are usually listed in the club Event Calendar by Thursday of each week, and a listing is e-mailed to each club member.
-All rides are weather permitting - cancellations are announced in an e-mail to members.
-Weekday rides are announced each Monday and are posted on the club calendar.
+Rides rides are usually listed in the club Event Calendar several days in advance, and a listing is e-mailed to each club member.
+All rides are weather permitting - cancellations are announced in an e-mail or bulletin board post to members.

 Many local rides begin at Davidsonville Park off of Patuxent River Road for rides to Deale, Galesville and around South Anne Arundel County.
 Ride distances tend to be shorter during the early and late seasons and longer during the summer.
 Most rides include at least one rest stop with snacks available for purchase.
 Call the ride leader if you have any questions and always take plenty to drink during the ride.